-My journey in life as a stay at home mom building a career and being a caregiver to my mother and husband after a horrible tragedy.
+My journey in life as a stay at home mom of three, building a career and being a caregiver to my mother and husband after a horrible tragedy.
 Balancing life and the journey of tragedy, love and faith, family connection and healing physically and mentally.
 Contact me on the Weekly Essential face book page or feel free to email me if you would like to know more if you are looking for support and a lifestyle change, how to survive the unexpected in life and how to love yourself and life again please book an appointment with me or email me at firstname.lastname@example.org.
 Facetime and Skype appointments available as well.
 Essential oils not only changed my life but helped me be prepared for the unexpected and they were and still are a great tool for my family and I both physically and mentally.

 Sunday, October 20, 2013

 All Natural Wood Polish with Essential Oils

 I am always looking for new and different ways to do things and stay all natural so I do not bring harmful chemicals into our home.
 I have learned so much in the past four years about ingredients.
 Today I want to share with you an all natural wood polish.
 I got the recipe from Essential Uses book .
 I will share with you what I used before, how I changed the recipe to my own personal preference and you can do the same or use it if you like it.
 I would also love to hear how you use this recipe, so please share.
 We all love different idea's.

 BeforeHere in Utah it is extremely dry and my poor kitchen table needs some attention.
 Here is is before the wood polish.